jenslys/autovod/README.md

 <summary>My video keeps getting marked as private</summary>
 <br>

-To be able to upload videos as either "Unlisted or Public" and upload multiple videos a day, you will have to request an [API audit](https://support.google.com/youtube/contact/yt_api_form) from YouTube.
+- To be able to upload videos as either "Unlisted or Public" and upload multiple videos a day, you will have to request an [API audit](https://support.google.com/youtube/contact/yt_api_form) from YouTube.
 Without an audit your videos will be locked as private and you are limited to how many videos you can upload before you reach a quota.

 </details>

 <details>
-<summary>I can ́t upload videos longer then 15 minutes</summary>
+<summary>I cant upload videos longer then 15 minutes</summary>
 <br>

-You will need to [verify](http://youtube.com/verify) your phone number on youtube to upload videos longer then 15 min
+- You will need to [verify](http://youtube.com/verify) your phone number on youtube to upload videos longer then 15 min

 </details>